GrantStreetGroup/DBIx-BatchChunker/README.md

 (This was previously defaulted to 0 seconds, prior to v1.0.0.)

+### max\_runtime

+The number of seconds that the entire process is allowed to run.
+If you have a long-running _and idempotent_ operation that you don't want to run for days, you can set this attribute, execute the operation, and run it again at a later date.
+The ["min\_id"](#min_id) will be set to the last-used ID, so the operation can be continued with another ["execute"](#execute) call.
+Or you can use this to figure out if it finished or not.

+Turned off by default.
+If you use this, you should add in extra multipler operations to separate out the time math, like `6 * 60 * 60` for 6 hours.

 ### process\_past\_max

 Boolean that controls whether to check past the ["max\_id"](#max_id) during the loop.
 If the loop